 Cutting All the Way Back

-If you cut the stem all the way back to the base of the plant, you may notice a small, brownish bump near the cut.
-This is called a dormant bud, and it has the potential to produce a new stem and blooms in the future.
-To encourage the growth of a new stem, provide the plant with the right amount of light, water, and humidity, and be patient.
+If you cut the stem all the way back to the base of the plant then you may notice a small, brown bump near where you cut.
+This is a dormant bud and it could grow into a new stem with flowers.

 Final Thoughts